EMU Website Standard Content Design

-The following standards were derived from studies of “best practices” in higher ed web, changing usability trends within key audiences, onset of new media, and more.
+The following standards are derived from studies of best practices in higher ed web, changing usability trends within key audiences, onset of new media, and more.
 These standards are continuously reviewed and adjusted by marketing web staff.
 Reference organizations include:

 - Pew Internet & American Life Project (Pew Research Center)